frontcover/fpgademos_sdrangan/docs/loopopt/synth.md

 * In the table, there will be one entry for each loop.
 The data for multiplication loop is `vec_mult_Pipeline_mult_loop`.

 You will likely see parameters:
-   * `Interval = 1` meaning `II=1` which is the optimal.
-This means that all the steps in the interval could be completed in one clock cycle.
+   * `Pipelined = no` meaning no pipelining was enabled
-   * `Iteration latency = 10`, referring to the initial latency.
+   * `Iteration latency = 10`, referring to the latency for each iteration, `L0`.

-With the above clock rate and trip count of `n=1024`, the total latency was `1034` clock cycles or about `3.44 us`.
+With the above clock rate and trip count of `n=1024`, the total latency was `10240` clock cycles or about `34.1 us`.
+The reason that the number of clock cycles is so large even for multiplying two numbers is that the floating point multiplications take many clock cycles.
+We'll discuss the details of floating point multiplication later, but one can imagine there are many steps including the multiplication of the mantissa and handling of the exponent.
-These metrics help us understand how efficiently the loop maps to hardware — whether operations are serialized or overlapped, and how well the design meets timing constraints.
+Overall, these metrics help us understand how efficiently the loop maps to hardware — whether operations are serialized or overlapped, and how well the design meets timing constraints.
 ---

 Go to [Optimizing the loop](./optim.md).